We engage locally, regionally, and nationally to create conditions for children and families to thrive.

 The Ballmers have a strong commitment to helping improve conditions in the Detroit tri-county (Wayne-Oakland-Macomb) region where Steve was born and raised.

-Detroit and its surrounding counties have the highest rate of concentrated poverty, at 32%, among the top 25 metro areas in the U.S. by population.
+Concentrated poverty in Detroit and its surrounding counties is 32%, the highest rate among the top 25 metro areas in the U.S. by population.